shekharkrishna7/Intro/README.md

 - 👋 Hi, I’m @shekharkrishna7
 - 👀 I’m interested in Python and Javascript
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Web Scraping
 - 💞️ I’m looking to collaborate on Python and Web Development
 - 📫 How to reach me: Message me on LinkedIn https://www.linkedin.com/in/shekharkrishna-nirnakar/